 With all the connectivity to choose from, connecting to the Qb can be as simple as pairing via Bluetooth, but you’ll get the most from it (and unlock all of its functionality) by hooking it up to your home network via wi-fi or ethernet.

 For the former, the easiest way to get things rolling is to download the Naim control app, ensuring your device is connected to the network.
 The app will then walk you through the set-up process – with an iPhone or iPad it’s as simple as selecting the Qb from a list of Airplay devices within your wi-fi settings menu.

-Once you’re set up, the app of course doubles up as a controller – handy since there’s no remote in the box.
-We don’t miss it though – the app is well designed and allows you to skip between sources, select and edit internet radio presets and control playback with ease.
+Once you’re set up, the app of course doubles up as a controller – handy since there’s no remote in the box, though we don’t miss it.
+The app is well designed and allows you to skip between sources, select and edit internet radio presets and control playback with ease.
 It also gives you access to further settings like controlling the base’s illumination and setting the alarm clock.